jadecobra/python_tdd_exercises/source/classes.rst

 * how to define a class with an attribute
 * how to define a class with a method
 * how to define a class with an initializer
-* how to view the attributes and methods defined for a class
+* how to view the attributes and methods of a class

-* Do you want to `read more about classes? <https://docs.python.org/3/tutorial/classes.html#tut-firstclasses>`_
+Do you want to `read more about classes? <https://docs.python.org/3/tutorial/classes.html#tut-firstclasses>`_